List of Public Image Ltd members

 Public Image Ltd are an English post-punk band from London.
 Formed in 1978, the group originally consisted of vocalist John Lydon, guitarist Keith Levene, bassist Jah Wobble (real name John Wardle) and drummer Jim Walker.
-The group's current lineup, reformed since 2009, includes Lydon alongside drummer Bruce Smith (originally a member from 1986 to 1990), guitarist Robert "Lu" Edmonds (originally a member from 1986 to 1988) and bassist Scott Firth (a new member since 2009).
+The group's current lineup, reformed since 2009, includes Lydon alongside guitarist Robert "Lu" Edmonds (originally a member from 1986 to 1988), bassist Scott Firth (a new member) and drummer Mark Roberts (since 2023).

 History

 1978–1981

 The first incarnation of Public Image Ltd (PiL) – consisting of John Lydon, Keith Levene, Jah Wobble and Jim Walker – was completed and began rehearsing in May 1978.
 The band released their debut album Public Image: First Issue before the end of the year, shortly after which Walker left the band due to financial and personal concerns.
 He was replaced by a succession of drummers: first Vivian Jackson in January 1979, followed by Eddie Edwards and David Humphrey in February, Richard Dudanski in April, Karl Burns in September, and finally Martin Atkins in October.
 The band's second album Metal Box, released in November, featured performances by Humphrey, Dudanski and Atkins.
 A year later, the group released their first live album Paris au Printemps, recorded at the beginning of 1980.

 By June 1980, Atkins had left PiL to focus on his solo project, Brian Brain.
 He was followed the next month by Jah Wobble.
 Later that summer, Lydon and Levene recorded new track "Pied Piper" with brief second guitarist Steve "Shooz" New (later known as Stella Nova), which was released on the Virgin Records sampler Machines.
 Between October and November, the band recorded their third album The Flowers of Romance, for which Atkins returned in a temporary session performer capacity.
 PiL played one show around the release of the album, on 15 May 1981 at The Ritz in New York City, with Lydon and Levene joined by drummer Solomon "Sam" Ulano, who was brought in solely for the gig.
 The performance was cut short due to audience unrest, which then escalated into a riot.